tiffzny/tiffzny.github.io/_pages/links.md

 ---
 layout: page
-title: socials
+title: links
 permalink: /links
-subtitle: <font color='#a0a0a0'>Where to find Tiffany online</font>
+description: Where to find Tiffany online

-profile:
-  align: right
-  image:
-  address:

 news: false  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"